 The PP and ABS test samples were manufactured by a CNC milling machine to reduce the variability in the stress concentration factor (designed to be 2.0).
 Fig. 10 shows the fatigue data for PP. The value for q = log(S1/S2) / log(f1/f2) = -0.4 is obtained from data points at N = 1E6.
 The dashed line is the theoretical values for 1Hz.
 Also shown is the nominal yield stress, Sy, for a slow rate tensile test.

 Fig. 11 shows the fatigue data for ABS.
 The value for q = log(S1/S2) / log(f1/f2) = -0.1 is obtained from data points at N = 1E6.
 The dashed line is the theoretical values for 1Hz.
 Also shown is the nominal yield stress, Sy, for a slow rate tensile test.
 For ABS there is very little frequency dependence.
 This can also be seen qualitatively in temperature variation data (usually called Dynamic Material Analysis, DMA), where the elastic modulus, E, is measured for a 1Hz excitation while the temperature is varied (see Fig. 12).
 However, a numerical value of aT, which provides a quantitative temperature-frequency scaling, is very difficult to determine accurately and it is strongly dependent on the material composition.
-Therefore, is seems best to rely on S-N fatigue tests at different resonance frequencies.
+Therefore, it seems best to rely on S-N fatigue tests at different resonance frequencies.

 These S-N test results have been applied to the FDS analysis for the PP and ABS cantilever beams.
-In both cases a 100mm beam length has been used with thicknesses to give a fundamental resonance of 30Hz.
-A random base excitation of 0.05G2/Hz with a flat spectrum from 20Hz to 520Hz is used to give a rms acceleration level of 5.0G.
+In both cases, a 100mm beam length has been used with thicknesses to give a fundamental resonance of 30Hz.
+A random base excitation of 0.05G2/Hz with a flat spectrum from 20Hz to 520Hz is used to give an rms acceleration level of 5.0G.
 The tip acceleration is measured to be 7.5Grms, giving a damping value of ζ = 0.02.

 For PP, a Gaussian excitation of this level would take 5800 hours (240 days) to fail, theoretically.
 A PP beam has been tested for 48 days without failure.
 To accelerate the fatigue, a high kurtosis excitation has also been tested.
-A random base excitation with k = 9 produces a response with k = 5, and a numerical evaluation of the FDS predicts a failure at 190 hours.
+A random base excitation with k = 9 produces a response with k = 5, and numerical evaluation of the FDS predicts a failure at 190 hours.
 A PP beam has been tested for 230 hours with the damage shown in Fig. 13.
 The beam has not broken but there is noticeable permanent deformation at the stress concentration resulting in a drop in the resonance frequency by 50%.

 For ABS, a Gaussian excitation of this level would take 820 hours (34 days) to fail, theoretically.
 This ABS test beam failed at 28 days.
 To accelerate the fatigue, a high kurtosis excitation has also been tested.
-A random base excitation with k = 9 produces a response with k = 5, and a numerical evaluation of the FDS predicts a failure at 275 hours.
+A random base excitation with k = 9 produces a response with k = 5, and numerical evaluation of the FDS predicts a failure at 275 hours.
 This ABS test beam failed at 250 hours.
 Both ABS test beams fractured at the stress concentration as shown in Fig. 14.

 Further work is needed to extend this analysis to higher frequencies (up to 5000Hz).
-Also, longer sinusoidal S-N tests need to be performed at various frequencies to determine if there is a fatigue limiting stress, or a change in the values of b and q for higher values of N and f.
+Also, longer sinusoidal S-N tests need to be performed at various frequencies to determine if there is fatigue limiting stress or a change in the values of b and q for higher values of N and f.